 I’ve put together a guide on how to add YouTube banner links and social media icons.

-FAQs About YouTube Cover Dimensions
+YouTube Cover Dimensions

 What is a YouTube banner?